Blackout (Britney Spears album): Critical reception

 Kelefa Sanneh of The New York Times said: "The electronic beats and bass lines are as thick as Ms. Spears's voice is thin, and as the album title suggests, the general mood is bracingly unapologetic."
 Sanneh added that Spears had a spectral presence on the album, explaining that when compared to her previous records, "[she] cuts a startlingly low profile on Blackout [...]
 Even when she was being marketed as a clean-cut ex-Mouseketeer, and even when she was touring the country with a microphone that functioned largely as a prop, something about her was intense."
 Peter Robinson of The Observer stated that Spears "delivered the best album of her career, raising the bar for modern pop music with an incendiary mix of Timbaland's Shock Value and her own back catalogue."
 The Phoenixs Ellee Dean said the album "may be more a tribute to the skills of the A-list producers who guided her through the disc than to any of her own talents.
 But at least she was smart enough to accept that guidance."
 In his consumer guide for MSN Music, critic Robert Christgau gave the album a B+ and said that "From 'Gimme Mores 'It's Britney bitch' hiya to 'Piece of Mes single-of-the-year sonics, from 'Ooh Ooh Babys 'feel you deep inside' to 'Perfect Lovers 'touch me there', this album is pure, juicy, plastic get-naked."

 Retrospective critical reviews, however, have praised Blackout and noted its strong influence on the music of the late 2000s and early 2010s.
 Rob Sheffield of Rolling Stone described it as "one of the most influential albums in modern pop".
 In a retrospective review published in 2017, Alim Kheraj of Dazed called the album "one of the most inventive pop records in recent history", the record that "forevermore proved that [Spears'] career was way more than just an 'inept pantomime'[.]"
 Kheraj also said that the album "was the result of a hazardous moment in pop culture history that saw a serendipitous and symbiotic relationship between an artist eroding her past and producers forging their future that payed [sic] off."
-Publications such as Billboard, The Fader, Nylon and Vice have regarded Blackout as Spears' best effort to date.
+In 2017 publications such as Billboard, The Fader, Nylon and Vice regarded Blackout as Spears' best effort to date.
 In 2022, Elise Soutar of PopMatters noted the album "feels fresher than ever 15 years on".